 - Severe, because it relates to the culture of the regional office and overall compliance with firm policies or procedures; and - Pervasive, because the regional office is the largest office and provides support to many other offices, and the non-compliance with firm policies or procedures may have had a broader effect on the other offices. - A194.
 It may take time for the firm to remediate identified deficiencies that are severe and pervasive.
 As the firm continues to take action to remediate the identified deficiencies, the pervasiveness of the identified deficiencies may be diminished and it may be determined that the identified deficiencies are still severe, but no longer severe and pervasive.
-In such cases, the individual(s) assigned ultimate responsibility and accountability for the system of quality management may conclude that, except for matters related to identified deficiencies that have a severe but not pervasive effect on the design, implementation and operation of the system of quality management, the system of quality management provides the firm with reasonable assurance that the objectives of the system of quality management are being achieved. - A195.
+In such cases, the individual(s) assigned ultimate responsibility and accountability for the system of quality management may conclude that, except for matters related to identified deficiencies that have a severe but not pervasive effect on the design, implementation and operation of the system of quality management, the system of quality management are being achieved. - A195.
 This ISQM (Ireland) does not require the firm to obtain an independent assurance report on its system of quality management, or preclude the firm from doing so.